Written by Joe Nelson, WyldLife staff in Charlottesville, VA

-Many Wyldlife ministries do not have club every week.
-Like many Wyldlife leaders, my team is often faced with this question: “What should we do on our non-club week?”
+It’s common for Wyldlife ministries to not have club every week.
+Like many Wyldlife leaders, my team is often faced with the question: “What should we do on our non-club week?”

 With that in mind, one of the most important things to do for your non-club week is to plan ahead.
 This is so important with middle school ministry.
 Planning ahead actually begins with picking your club dates.
 Try to not schedule your clubs on days with conflicting contact work opportunities, such as home football games (many middle school kids go to the varsity games), school functions (i.e. dances, band concerts, plays, etc.) and other largely attended community events.

 After your club dates are planned, look at the calendar, and perhaps your choice for what to do on your non-club week is already made for you.

 For example, if there’s a school dance on the Friday of your non-club week, chaperone it!

 If there is a home varsity football game, go to it!
 (Maybe even have a Wyldlife tailgate beforehand.)

 If there isn’t an obvious choice of an event where kids will be, that’s where your own creativity and organization will have its place to shine.

 These non-club weeks are incredible opportunities to create memories and do something fun, exciting and unique with kids.
 Planning ahead for these events means figuring out what you want to do in advance and telling parents about it.

 If you’d like to just do something with you and a car full of kids, then your job is easy and you only need to communicate with a few parents and kids.

 If you want it to be an invite-all type of event, it would be wise to send out an email to parents about it the week before (if you don’t have a parent email list, get one!)